chocochip1986/SpringBootKafkaProject/ReadMe.md

 ```

 2. SASL\SCRAM-SHA-256 OR SASL\SCRAM-SHA-512
-- Run the sasl-scram-512-docker-compose file
+- Run the sasl-scram-512-docker-compose.yml or sasl-scram-512-docker-compose.yml file
 - In your KafkaAdmin bean, you need to do implement set the
   (1) "sasl.mechanism" property.
 There are a couple of support values (https://www.iana.org/assignments/sasl-mechanisms/sasl-mechanisms.xhtml)
   (2) "security.protocol" property.
 (PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL)